SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Related works

-The great success of DL enables SC systems to work well in limited bandwidth and noisy channels.
-Existing works on ANN-based SC are mainly applied in three scenarios: text transmission, image transmission, and feature transmission.
+Nowadays, DNN-based semantic communications have shown great potential in extracting semantic information from various sources and achieving robust performance in bad channel environments.
+Existing works on DNN-based SC are mainly applied in three scenarios: image transmission, text transmission, and feature transmission.